 King or Super King (50 x 90 cm)

-These pillows are made for beds larger than doubles, such as Kings, Super Kings or Emperor sized beds.
+These pillows are made for beds larger than doubles, such as King, Super King or Emperor size beds.
 They are a little wider to ensure there are no large gaps at the head of your bed.
 Our king size down pillow range has been designed exactly for this purpose and can be customised with your choice of down and feather filling.

 Explore our range of King Size Pillows.